gjwgit/azcv/STREET.md

 Use Case: Reading Street Signs
 ==============================

-Extracting text from photos becomes more important in the context of autonomous vehicles where street signs may play an important role.
-The challenge for this task is to not only extract text from the image, but to identify the text that was on a street sign.
-Text otherwise can be found in many locations within a photo.
-In the examples below we do not yet consider that task of limiting the text extration to the street signs.
+Extracting text from photos is crucial in the context of autonomous vehicles where seeing and understanding street signs plays an increasingly important role.
+The challenge for this task is to not only extract text from the image, but to identify the text that was on a street sign as distinct from that which might be visible on a bus or advertising sign across different locations within the photo.
+In the examples below we do not yet consider the task of limiting the text extration to the street signs.

+As a command line pipeline tool the opportunity is to rely on the expertise of the ocr tool to extract the text, combined with processing by other specialist tools to capture the background colour and location of the text in relation to other objects in the photo.
+Stay tuned for examples.

 ![](https://sharpie51.files.wordpress.com/2010/02/street_sign_for_abbey_road_in_westminster_london_england_img_1461.jpg)